ethangclark/r2v/README.md

 ))
 ```

-Instead of defining state in hooks and passing it around with props or context, rvu lets you define `State` state objects you can reference from any `View`.
-Whenever a `State` field or subfield updates, only `View`s that read from that particular field or subfield update.
+Whenever a `State` field or subfield updates, all `View`s that read from that particular field or subfield update (and `View`s that do not read from that field/subfield are guaranteed not to rerender).

 rvu is fundamentally different from most state-management solutions, so it's recommended that you read the entire README before using rvu.